Role

 Research interests

-Matt’s research interests are in the following areas, and he currently supervises a number of PhD research candidates within these fields:
+Matt’s research interests are in the following areas, and he has supervised 19 PhD research candidates to successful completion within the following areas:

-1. The first is a national study commissioned by the Association for Citizenship Teaching.
+Matt is currently leading a national study commissioned by the Association for Citizenship Teaching (ACT): "Young people and citizenship education: The impact of studying for the GCSE Citizenship Studies on young people’s democratic engagement and participation".
 It looks at the impact that studying the GCSE Citizenship Studies may have on young people’s democratic engagement and participation in the UK.
 It examines whether studying for this qualification impacts positively (or negatively) on existing gender, ethnicity and other social inequalities of youth democratic engagement and participation across the country.

 Previous research grants